atroy8/Epidemiology-Timeline/README.md

 # Epidemiology-Timeline
-Timeline of importance moments of epidemiology.
+Timeline of important moments of epidemiology.